ciopfs

 POSIX Compliance

-ciopfs passes all test of the Linux POSIX file system test suite when mounted as root user with the options
+ciopfs passes all test of a slightly patched POSIX file system test suite when mounted as root user with the following options:

 allow_other,use_ino,attr_timeout=0,entry_timeout=0